tlian/k8s-datadog-monitoring/dotnet/README.md

 > See [k8s](../k8s) folder for monitoring Kubernetes cluster with Datadog

 ## Example
 The following example assumed an existing AKS cluster.
+To quickly spin up one, see [aks-playground](https://github.com/openrba/aks-playground)

  - Build docker image
  ```